 Compared to single-family homeowners, tenants in multifamily buildings have little say in property improvement decisions.
 Building owners, who often do not reside onsite, are typically responsible for investments and upgrades.
 Yet it is the tenants who benefit from EV chargers.
-This "split incentive" results in many property owners being resistant to installing EV chargers in their buildings - especially when the chargers are seen as "optional amenities".
-A combination of education, outreach, financial incentives, and regulatory guidance are needed to align property owner and tenant interests.

-Additional challenges facing multifamily buildings include competing needs from deferred maintenance, high costs of upgrading older electrical systems and adding electrical service, and a lack of off-street parking.
-Many older apartment buildings have less than one parking space per unit, or no parking at all.
+This "split incentive" results in many property owners being resistant to installing EV chargers in their buildings - especially when the chargers are seen as "optional amenities."
+A combination of education, outreach, financial incentives, and regulatory guidance can help to align property owner and tenant interests.
+Additional challenges facing older multifamily buildings include competing needs from deferred maintenance, high costs of upgrading older electrical systems and adding electrical service, and insufficient off-street parking.
+Many older apartment buildings have less than one parking space per unit or no parking at all.
 In others, parking spaces are associated with specific units, complicating decisions of where to locate shared chargers.
 Even when parking and electrical systems are sufficient, not all building owners can afford the capital costs of EVSE, especially affordable housing and nonprofits like community land trusts.
 Tenants may also fear increased rents if property owners "pass through" costs to offset their investment.
-Additional flexibility and protections for affordable housing, nonprofit owners, and low-income tenants must be considered in the City's EV policies.
+Additional flexibility, resources, and protections for affordable housing (both deed-restricted and naturally-occurring) and low-income tenants should be included in the City's strategies for encouraging EVSE in multifamily buildings.

-Finally, while many building managers and owners know that their buildings' electrical systems are outdated, they lack information about how much additional capacity is available, what changes would be needed to accommodate new systems, and how to find that information without significant cost.
-Information and technical assistance are needed, along with clarity about the different options available for given building types and ages.
-In buildings constructed after 1980 and in recently renovated, low-rise, or garden style apartments, installing low-cost and low-power charging equipment could significantly increase the feasibility of providing EV charging infrastructure^{viii}.
+Finally, while managers and owners of older buildings generally know that their electrical systems are outdated, many lack information about how much capacity is available, what changes would be needed to accommodate new systems, and how to find that information without significant cost.
+Being an older city with predominantly overhead electrical transmission wires, transformer upgrades may be needed when larger buildings add significant electrical load.
+The more EV chargers and other electrified systems are added, the more likely a transformer upgrade will be needed.
+Property managers and owners need information and technical assistance , along with clarity about the options available for various\building types and ages.
+For example, in buildings constructed after 1980 and in recently renovated, low-rise, or garden style apartments, installing low-cost and low-power charging equipment could significantly facilitate installation of EV charging infrastructurevii.